 The following sections in our Impact Report Package 2022 provide thorough examples of how we integrate stakeholder views into our decision-making process, and how, through close relationships with our clients, we have become a reliable partner for driving economic development and green finance in the SME sectors of the countries in which we operate.
-We invite you to read on to discover how we ensure meaningful engagement with our different stakeholder groups by, for example, developing and implementing our group-wide Plastic Strategy, finding the best-suited communication channels to remain available to our clients in Ukraine during the most critical times of the Russian attacks, providing our employees with solid and homogenised training programmes while respecting cultural differences, and many other measures.
+We invite you to read on to discover how we ensure meaningful engagement with our different stakeholder groups by, for example, developing and implementing our group-wide Plastic Strategy, finding the best-suited communication channels to rank the key material topics that they consider most relevant.
+There was general agreement on the highimpact topics and several new aspects emerged that were incorporated into the 2020 and the 2021 sustainability approach and reporting.
+The process was guided and informed by the consultancy firm IPC - Internationale Projekt Consult GmbH (IPC).

+remain available to our clients in Ukraine during the most critical times of the Russian attacks, providing our employees with solid and homogenised training programmes while respecting cultural differences, and many other measures.